statmike/vertex-ai-mlops/readme.md

 ## 👋 I'm Mike

 I want to share and enable [Vertex AI](https://cloud.google.com/vertex-ai/docs/start/introduction-unified-platform) from [Google Cloud](https://cloud.google.com/vertex-ai) with you.
 The goal here is to share a comprehensive set of end-to-end workflows for machine learning that each cover the range of data to model to serving and managing - even automating the flow.
 Regardless of your data type, skill level or framework preferences you will find something helpful here.
+You can even ask for what you need and I might be able to work it into updates!

 <p align="center" width="100%"><center>
     <a href="https://youtu.be/snUEwsft1wY" target="_blank" rel="noopener noreferrer">